marz1877/LRCv2/README.md

   - Vocal Melody Isolation using (See below)
   - Covert it to MIDI using (See Below), for Karaoke Pitch matching.

-- 1 lrcv2 can have all - Synced Lyrics + Meaning + Translatopn + Chords + Kareoke Data.
+- one LRCv2 file can have all - Synced Lyrics + Meaning + Translation + Chords + Kareoke Data.

 ## Storing Lyrics
 - File Extension .lrc or in metadata.